 He’s part of the family.
-At the beginning – the embryo stages of that music – you know, the Bay Area in Southern California.
+In the beginning – the embryo stages of that music – you know, the Bay Area in Southern California.

-There isn’t too many guys who can, you know – who have that certain kind of history behind.
+There aren’t too many guys who can, you know – who have that certain kind of history behind.

 How did he react, when you first contacted him?